This lemon and blueberry cake has four mouthwatering elements:

 Top the cake with blueberries, which give you that burst of juice when you bite into fresh fruit.
 The piping and blueberries also help you cut your cake into equal portions by including one or two or three rosettes and blueberries in each slice.

-Store the leftovers of this cake in an airtight container like a Tupperware in the fridge for a week.
+Store the leftovers of this lemon and blueberry cake in an airtight container like a Tupperware in the fridge for a week.
 I’m confident it will all be eaten before then!
 The cake tastes best at room temperature so take it out of the fridge about two hours before you serve it.